 S. Burleigh stated that the major achievement for the SIS-CFDPv1 Task was the development of a plan for interoperability testing of CFDP Revisions.
 The WG will be testing the interoperability of implementations developed by KARI (S. Korea) and BITTT (China).
 J. Afarin inquired why NASA was supporting the development of the test plan if China and Korea were doing their implementations and S. Burleigh stated that NASA would be providing consulting expertise.
 The on-line (cloud) pre-tests are planned for January 8-11 and if necessary, on-site supplementary testing will occur March 4-8 (location TBD).
 S. Burleigh also reported that the Yellow Book (test plan and report) was managed and submitted by NASA.

 S. Burleigh reported that the SIS-Voice WG did not meet this cycle and that the Green Book (706.2-G-0) finished CESG polling with conditional approval from three areas and unconditional approval from all others.
 Resolutions were reached informally within the WG and discussion with the three area directors are pending.
 Completion is estimated for end of calendar year 2018.
-J. Afarin inquired if this group would be closing down since they didn’t meet during the spring 2018 Meeting and S. Burleigh responded that there is still work to do and progress is being made with the RTP standard in collaboration with the Wireless WG (to be discussed at the spring Meeting 2019) – there is just not a large workload for the Voice WG.
+J. Afarin inquired if this group would be closing down since they didn’t meet during the spring 2018 Meeting and S. Burleigh responded that there is still work to do and progress is being made with the RTP standard in collaboration with the Motion Imagery WG (to be discussed at the spring Meeting 2019) – there is just not a large workload for the Voice WG.
 Afarin responded that if there is not that much work in this WG, maybe the WG should close after the Green Book is completed.

 S. Burleigh also provided an update of activities and progress with the SIS-MIA WG.
 Major achievements for MIA included development of a plan for prototype testing, editing of the RTP White Book (draft 2), and discussion of the need to update the Digital Motion Imagery Blue Book 766.1-B-2 prior to the 5-year requirement (Pink Sheets).
 J. Afarin inquired about the purpose of an RTP protocol to function over DTN and J. Wilmot replied that RTP/DTN is of value for video streaming and is needed to assist the reassembly of video packets since packets may not arrive in the correct order.
 S. Burleigh also provided an update on the Working Group Status to include: the Green Book, Concepts and Rationale for Streaming over Bundle Protocol, was published Sept.
 2018; the second draft of White Book for Real-time Protocol Over Delay-Tolerant Networking for Video Applications will be available for WG review by Nov.
 2018.
 The hope is to conduct interoperability testing between two prototypes by late spring 2019; and lastly, there is a potential new project to update the Digital Motion Imagery Blue Book 766.1-B-2.